AnnaHollandSmith/CV/README.md

 I am a former Criminal Defence Lawyer, and am excited to begin my career as a web developer.
 I am a graduate of [Makers Academy](http://www.makersacademy.com/), an intensive 16 week coding bootcamp focused on Ruby and Javascript.
 During my time at Makers Academy I learned how to think more like a programmer, write clean test-driven code, and pick up new languages and technologies.
 I am looking for a junior developer role in which I can continue to learn and write code that can <strike>change the world</strike> positively influence people.

-I remain committed to various causes addressing important social issues and am a member of WHFNP (Women Hack for Non-Profits).
-Having benefitted  directly from organisations such a Code First: Girls, Codebar, and Women Who Code, I am committed to working towards increasing participation and diversity within the field.

 Skills
 ------
+###Commitment
+I remain committed to various causes addressing important social issues and am a member of WHFNP (Women Hack for Non-Profits) and will volunteer at MozFest 2016.
+Having benefitted  directly from organisations such a Code First: Girls, Codebar, and Women Who Code, I am willing to dedicate my time and newly acquired skills to increasing participation and diversity within the field.

 Key Projects
 ------------